 Keep revocation ready

 If the device disappears, you want a revocation certificate already made and stored offline.
-Future-you will be annoying about this.
-Let future-you win.
+Generate it when you create the key, store it somewhere that is not on the Pi, and make sure you can find it.
+Future-you will thank current-you for this.

 FAQ

-For low-to-medium risk signing, it can feel similar if the OpenPGP side is solid.
+For low-to-medium risk signing it can feel similar if the OpenPGP side is solid.
 For high-stakes use, a Pi with a microSD card is not the same class as a secure element.
-That’s not a moral judgment.
-That’s physics and storage.
+That is not a moral judgment.
+That is physics and storage.

 Yes, if you have an authentication subkey in the auth slot and gpg-agent is exposing the SSH socket.
-If ssh-add -L shows nothing, it’s usually setup, not magic.
+If ssh-add -L shows nothing, it is almost always a setup issue rather than a deeper problem.
+Check SSH_AUTH_SOCK, confirm gpg-agent was restarted after editing gpg-agent.conf, and confirm the auth subkey was moved to the card.

-If the host has malware, does the PIN save me
+If the host has malware, does the PIN protect me?

-A PIN helps, but a compromised host can still ask for signatures while the token is plugged in and you’re distracted.
-A presence button helps cut down silent use.
+A PIN helps, but a compromised host can still request signatures while the token is plugged in.
+A presence button reduces silent use, but it does not make the Pi equivalent to a secure element.
+Know the threat model you are operating in.

 Signing a small file: